morrisok/pl_learn_git/README.md

 I wonder if I need to do Alt-M and select the list before typing.
 Let's see
 1. I'm trying this again
 It didn't seem to work :(

+Ok - Interestingly, the list thing did work it just doesn't render in the editor (Duh!)